iridium-browser/website/downloads/source.md

 layout: downloads
 title: "Download Source Code"
 subtitle: ""
-description: Download the Iridium Browser source code
+description: Download the Iridium Browser source code from our git repository using the command line or simply download the tar.gz file.
 menu: no
 id: source-code
 structured-data: